y2q-actionman/cl-libnuma/README.md

   - Setting NUMA policies to static memories, allocated out of the Lisp heap.

-In addition, this library contains *cl-libnuma.error-handling*.
-This is a lispy error handling scheme built around *cl-libnuma*.

 # License

 the MIT License.
 See LICENSE file.